 - Reviving a dying organization with the hopes of restoring it beyond its former glory.

-When thinking about top-ranking CEOs that exemplify what hard work and grit look like, you’d be hard-pressed to find a better example than her.
-In this article, learn more about GM’s CEO Mary Barra and what experiences and skills led her to become one of today’s most admired CEOs.
+When thinking about top-ranking corporate CEOs that exemplify what hard work and grit look like, you’d be hard-pressed to find a better example than her.
+In this article, learn more about GM’s CEO and what experiences and skills led her to become one of today’s most admired CEOs.

 A Quick Drive Through Mary Barra’s Career

-Mary Barra joins General Motors’ student co-op program.
-Her first job was with Pontiac, inspecting fenders and hoods to help pay for her college tuition.
+Barra joins General Motors’ student co-op program.
+Her first job after high school was with Pontiac, inspecting fenders and hoods to help pay for her college education.

-She graduates college with an electrical engineering degree from the General Motors Institute (now called Kettering University).
+She graduates college and finishes her education with an electrical engineering degree from the General Motors Institute (the school is now called Kettering University).
 Barra takes a position as a senior engineer with Pontiac upon graduation.

 Barra holds a number of positions, including the manager of a manufacturing plant, the CEO’s executive assistant, and the general director of communications.